stepanenko/python-info/README.md

 Download from: https://www.python.org/downloads/

+Use `python3 --version` to see if python 3 is installed and print its version

+To run a python file use `python3 -u filename.py` - don't forget the `.py` at the end

 #### If you want to specify the data type, you can use the following constructor functions:
 ```py
 x = str("Hello World")